jsn-hoang/GittersAndSitters/README.md

 ## About

 An Android app that helps you stay on top of your habits.
 Built using Android Studio, Java, and Firebase.
 Team project for CMPUT 301.

 ## Contributors

 Traian Oglinzanu
 Mark McGoey
 Aaron Skiba
 Jason Hoang
 Justin Rozeboom
 Ashwin Thampy

-NOTE:
+## Notes

 For running Android tests, use the Nexus 6P AVD.
 If you encounter a failing test, try using a different device.
 Geolocation may not cooperate due to private Google Maps API key.
 Android CI was removed due to issues with updated Gradle version causing build to fail.